Scroll to navigation

 Background color of status bar(s) on screen number x.

-A comma separated list of up to 10 colors can be specified.
+A comma-separated list of multiple colors can be specified.
 The first value is used as the default background color.
-Any of these colors can then be selected as a background color in the status bar through the use of the markup sequence +@bg=n; where n is between 0 and 9.
+Any of these colors can then be selected as a background color in the status bar through the use of the markup sequence +@bg=n; where n is the color index counting from 0.

 [x]